davgibbs/web_authoring/README.md

 ### What is this repository for? ###

-This repository contains the front-end for a website which displays information relevent for individuals who wish to try their health.
+This repository contains the front-end for a website which displays information relevent for individuals who wish to measure and track their own health data.
 This includes a 4 website sections (Home, Data, Blog and Contact Us).
 The data section contains a dynamic page for exploring data collected from a Fitbit Flex, and the Blog page contains a blog post on "A Comparison of Five Activity Trackers".

 ### How do I get set up? ###
 There are no dependencies in this project.
 Simply clone this repository